DataDog/puppet-datadog-agent/README.md

 ### Configuration variables

 These variables can be set in the `datadog_agent` class to control settings in the Agent.
-Refer to the [comments in code] for a full list of arguments:
+Refer to the [comments in code][8] for the full list of supported arguments.

 | variable name                           | description                                                                                                                                                                                      |
 |-----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|